What is a good Runner’s Meal Plan?

 Related: Fluid and Electrolytes: A Runner’s Guide

 If you feel dizzy or fatigued, you may be at a loss of electrolytes.
 In this case, try replenishing them with these specific hydration products.
-Don’t be concerned about consuming more calories as most of these products contain the necessary amount of electrolytes but zero sugar.
+Don’t be concerned about consuming more calories as most of these products contain the necessary electrolytes but zero sugar.

 Carbohydrates